MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 for column_info overrides that supplied for column_classes.
 Currently available properties for a column information list are:

-    type: character string specifying the data type for the column.
+    type: Character string specifying the data type for the column.
 See column_classes argument description for the available types.
 If the type is not specified for fixed format data, it will be read as character data.

-    newName: character string specifying a new name for the variable.
+    newName: Character string specifying a new name for the variable.
         description: character string specifying a description for the variable.

-    levels: list of strings containing the levels when type = ”factor”.
+    levels: List of strings containing the levels when type = ”factor”.
 If the levels property is not provided, factor levels will be determined by the values in the source column.
 If levels are provided, any value that does not match a provided level will be converted to a missing value.

-    newLevels: new or replacement levels specified for a column of type “factor”.
+    newLevels: New or replacement levels specified for a column of type “factor”.
 It must be used in conjunction with the levels argument.
         After reading in the original data, the labels for each level will be replaced with the newLevels.

-    low: the minimum data value in the variable (used in computations using the F() function.)
+    low: The minimum data value in the variable (used in computations using the F() function.)

-    high: the maximum data value in the variable (used in computations using the F() function.)
+    high: The maximum data value in the variable (used in computations using the F() function.)

-    start: the left-most position, in bytes, for the column of a fixed format file respectively.
+    start: The left-most position, in bytes, for the column of a fixed format file respectively.
 When all elements of column_info have start, the text file is designated as a fixed format file.
 When none of the elements have it, the text file is designated as a delimited file.
 Specification of start must always be accompanied by specification of width.

-    width: the number of characters in a fixed-width character column or the column of a fixed format file.
+    width: The number of characters in a fixed-width character column or the column of a fixed format file.
 If width is specified for a character column, it will be imported as a fixed-width character variable.
 Any characters beyond the fixed width will be ignored.
         Specification of width is required for all columns of a fixed format file.

-    decimalPlaces: the number of decimal places.
+    decimalPlaces: The number of decimal places.

 ### rows_per_read

-number of rows to read at a time.
+Number of rows to read at a time.

 ### type

-character string set specifying file type of input_data.
+Character string set specifying file type of input_data.
 This is ignored if input_data is a data source.
 Possible values are:
-“auto”: file type is automatically detected by looking at file
+“auto”: File type is automatically detected by looking at file

     extensions and argument values.

-”textFast”: delimited text import using faster, more limited import
+”textFast”: Delimited text import using faster, more limited import
     mode.
 By default variables containing the values True and False or T and F will be created as bool variables.

-”text”: delimited text import using enhanced, slower import mode.
+”text”: Delimited text import using enhanced, slower import mode.
 This
     allows for importing Date and POSIXct data types, handling the delimiter character inside a quoted string, and specifying decimal character and thousands separator.
 (See RxTextData.)

-”fixedFast”: fixed format text import using faster, more limited import
+”fixedFast”: Fixed format text import using faster, more limited import
     mode.
 You must specify a ‘.sts’ format file or column_info specifications with start and width for each variable.

-”fixed”: fixed format text import using enhanced, slower import mode.
+”fixed”: Fixed format text import using enhanced, slower import mode.
     This allows for importing Date and POSIXct data types and specifying decimal character and thousands separator.
     You must specify a ‘.sts’ format file or column_info specifications with